 RSB could not exist without its members.

-RSB, Agroicone publish study to support sustainable transformation in Brazil with SAFNews Aviation , Partnerships , South America ,
+RSB, Agroicone publish study to support sustainable transformation in Brazil with SAFNews Aviation , Boeing Project , Partnerships , South America ,

 The aviation sector has ambitious targets for reducing its greenhouse gas (GHG) emissions and switching from fossil fuels to low-carbon Sustainable Aviation Fuels.
 SAF is considered the most efficient way to achieve those targets quickly, however, in Brazil, the availability, location and potential emissions reductions, as well as overall sustainability, of the feedstocks required to make this shift is not well understood.

 Addressing this challenge, RSB, in collaboration with Agroicone and colleagues from the University of Campinas, has published the outcomes of research into non-crop feedstock availability and potential in Brazil for the production of SAF.
-This work is supported by Boeing’s Global Engagement Portfolio, as part of the Fuelling the Sustainable Bioeconomy (FTSB) project.
+This work is supported by The Boeing Company, as part of the Fuelling the Sustainable Bioeconomy (FTSB) project.

 RSB worked with Agroicone to map the availability and potential of bio-based residues for the production of SAF in Brazil in order to support decision-making processes — whether in industry or in the political sphere — towards shaping the SAF market in the country.